 Groundsheet protectors are something that very few people I know carry, mainly due to the extra weight.
-I recently started thinking about whether or not there was a real need to carry a groundsheet protector or whether it was just unnecessary bulk.
+I recently started thinking about whether or not there was a real need to carry a tent groundsheet protector or whether it was just unnecessary bulk.

 What do Groundsheet Protectors Do?